Treaty of the Triple Alliance: Article VIII

-A separate complaint was that the Allies did not really mean to respect the territorial integrity of Paraguay, because they meant to help themselves to large portions of Paraguayan territory.
-However, this objection presupposes that those territories were, in international law, Paraguayan, when in fact they had long been in dispute.
-No third-party State recognised anyone's claim to those territories; and like considerable parts of South America they were not really occupied by anyone other than aboriginal inhabitants.
-Brazil and Paraguay had been in dispute about the borders between Paraguay and the Mato Grosso; and large parts of the territories of the Chaco and the Misiones were in dispute between Paraguay and Argentina.
-Thus the territories were genuinely in dispute, and in the nineteenth century it was not surprising that, if there was to be a war, the victor should occupy territories in dispute as the spoils of victory.

 Article IX

 Still on the theme that the war was really against the López regime, this article provided that the Allies would collectively guarantee the independence of Paraguay for five years.
 In nineteenth century international practice a Power that guaranteed the independence of a country was agreeing to protect it by force should it be threatened.
 Bearing in mind the traditional rivalry and suspicion between Brazil and Argentina, what this signified was that if one threatened Paraguay the other would come to Paraguay's aid.

 An objection against Article 9 was that the guarantee was only for 5 years, which was practically meaningless since the war lasted for 5 years anyway.
 However, the Allies were not to know this in 1865.
 Besides, another interpretation is that the 5 years would begin to run at the conclusion of the war.
 This interpretation is supported by the words "in conformity with the foregoing article".
 The foregoing article (article 8) said that "the Paraguayan people may elect their own government and give it any institutions they make fit", which would not have been possible until López's overthrow—i.e., until the end of the war.